Encoding Strategies for Long-Term Learning

 Use prompts that encourage students to monitor their encoding:

-Effective classroom routines that support encoding include starting lessons with retrieval practice of previous material, using think-pair-share for active processing, and ending with exit tickets that require elaboration.
+Effective classroom routines that support encoding include starting lessons with retrieval practise of previous material, using think-pair-share for active processing, and ending with exit tickets that require elaboration.
 Build in regular brain breaks to prevent cognitive overload and establish consistent patterns for introducing new concepts.
 These routines create predictable opportunities for deep processing without adding extra planning burden.

 Embedding encoding strategies in classroom routines ensures consistent application.